-When a recipient reports a move from one county to another, the original county of residence should collect information from the recipient about the move.
 Below is list of items that should be reviewed with the recipient and updated in NC FAST if the recipient has the information: (Note this is not an exhaustive list).

-- a) Updated recipient's contact information including phone number and address. - b) Recipient's childcare provider choice if known. - c) Recipients continued to need care. - d) Once this information is collected, the worker in the original county of residence should complete the following steps: - e) Update NC FAST with all information provided by the recipient. - f) Enter the transfer into NC FAST following instructions in the county transfer job aid and the system will then transfer the case to the new county. - g) Transfer copies of the recipient's entire paper file to the new county of residence via mail. - i.
-Submit the 3 most recent years of the case documents.
-These will need to be provided for the new county AND the original signed voucher for the current childcare provider.
+a) Updated recipient's contact information including phone number and address.

+- b) Recipient's childcare provider choice if known. - c) Recipients continued to need care. - d) Once this information is collected, the worker in the original county of residence should complete the following steps: - e) Update NC FAST with all information provided by the recipient. - f) Enter the transfer into NC FAST following instructions in the county transfer job aid and the system will then transfer the case to the new county. - g) Transfer copies of the recipient's entire paper file to the new county of residence via mail.
+For counties that do not maintain paper files, uploading electronically maintained files into NC FAST is acceptable in lieu of mail. - i.
+The case file will need to be provided for the new county AND the original signed voucher for the current childcare provider.

 Example: Applicant/recipient started receiving childcare in January 2017 with ABC County and moves to XYZ County today (March 2021), ABC County needs to provide XYZ county with the information that covers recertifications for January 2018, January 2019 and January 2020 and the Child Care Voucher signed by the client in January 2017(as long as it is the same provider).

 If the client changed providers in January 2019, that is the Child Care Voucher that XYZ County will need, the most current provider.
 The original county of residence will be the funding county for the entire month that the transfer is entered into NC FAST.
 The new county of residence will become the funding county the month after the transfer is complete.

-- ii.
-Once a transfer is entered into NC FAST by the original county of residence, the following steps will apply: - a) The childcare supervisor in the new county of residence will receive the transfer in a work queue and assign the case to a childcare worker. - b) The worker in the new county of residence must review the case and contact the recipient. - c) If errors are found by the worker in the new county of residence upon review of the transferred case, the error must be corrected and dated the first day of the month the new county of residence is financially responsible for the transfer case.
+ii.
+Once a transfer is entered into NC FAST by the original county of residence, the following steps will apply:

+- a.
+The childcare supervisor in the new county of residence will receive the transfer in a work queue and assign the case to a childcare worker. - b.
+The worker in the new county of residence must review the case and contact the recipient. - c.
+If errors are found by the worker in the new county of residence upon review of the transferred case, the error must be corrected and dated the first day of the month the new county of residence is financially responsible for the transfer case.